PUEOCollaboration/authorlist/README.md

   - `pueo_authors.html` for web display, this is used to generate an index.html that we can use for gh-pages (you should commit this if it changed!)
   - `pueo_authors.txt` for text
   - `pueoauthors.csv` for a general use csv file (used to generate an xml file using ICRC's submission tool).
 Entries are colon-separated and of the form `First: Last: Affiliation`
+  - `pueo_inspire.xml` inspire xml format for arxiv/inspirehep

 TODO:
-  - `authors.xml` format for arxiv/inspirehep
-  - ORCID support
+  - ORCID support in more formats (right not just used for inspire.xml)